wearebraid/vueformulate.com/docs/guide/inputs/types/select/README.md

 <demo-input-select />

-The `options` prop can be an object or an array of objects, or array of strings.
-When using an array each object must include a `label` and `value` property while `id` is optional:
+The `options` prop can be an object, an array of objects, or array of strings.
+When using an array of objects each object must include a `label` and `value` property.

 ```vue
 <FormulateInput